-- Many bacteria are now resistant to treatment with antibiotics. - Infections caused by antibiotic-resistant bacteria can be difficult to treat and last for a long time. - Antibiotics are losing their effectiveness at a faster rate than new antibiotics are being developed. - It is the bacteria that become resistant, not the person. - Antibiotic-resistant bacteria that cause infections can spread to family and friends.
+- Many bacteria are now resistant to treatment with antibiotics. - Infections caused by antibiotic-resistant bacteria can be di cult to treat and last for a long time. - Antibiotics are losing their e ectiveness at a faster rate than new antibiotics are being developed. - It is the bacteria that become resistant, not the person. - Antibiotic-resistant bacteria that cause infections can spread to family and friends.